 - Learning new pirate songs and rhymes, and sea shanties

 - Using instruments and dance to replicate the sounds of the ocean

 In some cases, the activities will be guided by the children’s interests.

-We will also be reading lots of stories and poems by our class author Giles Andreae, as well as modern classics about jungle animals, such as Elmer, The Tiger who came to Tea, etc.
+We will also be reading lots of stories and poems by our class author Giles Andreae, as well as modern classics about sea creatures and pirates.